Followed by the humpedy bump along Lightfoot Street, with the awful speed bumps.

 New routes or not, this is a diversion we would have had anyway - Severn Trent have had road closures along Boughton and Huntington all year.
 It is now closed at the Sandy Lane end, but we were able to get through (with a pleasant detour alongside the river)

-And another topical sight - the demolition of Et Alia, formerly The Red House overlooking the river and the meadows for many years.
+And another topical sight - the demolition of Et Alia, formerly The Red House, overlooking the river and the meadows for many years.
 Time will show what they replace it with - probably a very large nice house - or several equally expensive flats.

-To start with we set up on the benches outside in the garden; but it was not many minutes before the rain started; we braved it for a few minutes, but when the spots got bigger we decided to relocate back inside.
+ON arrival at the cafe we set up on the benches outside in the garden; but it was not many minutes before the rain started; we braved it for a few minutes, but when the spots got bigger we decided to relocate back inside.
 And not before time, as the heavens did indeed open!

 So, this was a bit of fun.
-For ne reason (that we could discern) they have a life-size Tardis (well, antique Police Box).
+For no reason (that we could discern) they have a life-size Tardis (well, antique Police Box).
 So we had to take photos, squeeze inside, take more photos!

 Now that the rain had stopped we caught a few sunshine rays before heading back out to the lanes.